bachmeil/the-blog/_posts/2024-02-14-no-dub-build.md

 - Step 4.
 Run the program by typing `source('program.R')`.
 R handles all of the dependencies automagically.
 - Step 5.
 Add the second program to the project by creating program2.R.
 Load that program's dependencies by adding lines such as `library(foo)`.
 Run the second program, which is in the same directory as program.R, by typing `source('program2.R')`.

 The important point (which many enterprise programmers will not catch) is the lack of friction that allows the programmer to go from the idea to having a running program with dependencies quickly.
 The programmer can think about writing the program rather than the busywork of creating directories and configuration files.
-The R programmer doesn't have to think about that at all.

 Contrast that with the Dub approach:

-Step 1.
+- Step 1.
 Create a directory with the proper structure.
-Step 2.
+- Step 2.
 Create a configuration file that includes dependencies and shared libraries that need to be linked.
-Step 3.
+- Step 3.
 Write the program.
-Step 4.
+- Step 4.
 Tell Dub to build and run your program.
-Step 5.
+- Step 5.
 Add a second program by creating a new directory with the necessary structure.
 Add another configuration file.
 From the new directory, have Dub build and run your second program.

 This is, to say the least, less than an optimal experience.
 Why would anyone want to deal with all that overhead?
 More fundamentally, why should the user have to deal with the overhead at all?
 It's not necessary if they're writing a program with R. The required directory structure plus configuration file is a major turnoff.